 Peptic ulcers include:

-The most common causes of peptic ulcers are infection with the bacterium Helicobacter pylori (H. pylori) and long-term use of aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) (Advil, Aleve, others).
+The most common causes of peptic ulcers are infection with the bacterium Helicobacter pylori (H. pylori) and long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
 Stress and spicy foods do not cause peptic ulcers.
 However, they can make your symptoms worse.

 The most common peptic ulcer symptom is burning stomach pain.
 Stomach acid makes the pain worse, as does having an empty stomach.
 The pain can often be relieved by eating certain foods that buffer stomach acid or by taking an acid-reducing medication, but then it may come back.
 The pain may be worse between meals and at night.